Anmol-Ghadia/YetAnotherECommerceSite/README.md

         }
     }
     ```
+    Returns `status code: 202` if login credentials are valid

     `Note:` Bearer keyword is not present in the generated token.
 Make sure that authorization header conatins the Bearer keyword followed by a space and then the token
     Can raise:
     1. `Type Error` incorrect type of username or password